 Des Moines River Water Trail is 41 miles through Van Buren County.
 Boats, canoes and kayaks have access to the river in Selma, Douds, Austin Keosauqua, Bentonsport, Bonaparte and Farmington.
 As you travel the Des Moines River, you will see the home to the largest underground limestone mine in Iowa, the “Church Tree” where the first church service west of the Des Moines River was held in 1835 and the site of the Mormon Crossing.
 Stop in several small, unique towns along the way and enjoy the hospitality and activities of these river towns.

-Lacey Keosauqua State Park
+Lacey-Keosauqua State Park

 Hike the winding trails along the Des Moines River and see many different species of plants, trees and wildlife.
-Explore the history of the area by visiting the 19 Indian burial mounds of the Woodland Culture Indians located here.
+Explore the history of the area by visiting the 19 Native American burial mounds of the Woodland Culture Indians located here.
 Lake Sugema, located at the park, is a 575 acre lake popular with anglers and has five boat ramps.
 This park has a lovely shaded campground with 76 campsites and modern restroom and shower facilities, or you can stay in one of six family cabins.
 Hunters are thrilled with the 3,000 acres of land filled with whitetail deer, pheasants and quail.
 And if you need some help, hunting guide services are available in the area.

 Lake Wapello State Park